-I'd like to stress that our food needs to be pleasurable, tasty and delicious; but it also should be healthy if you want to live long in the land, and not be taking a bucketful of pills every day to lower your cholesterol, blood pressure and sugar.
+I'd like to stress that our food needs to be pleasurable, tasty and delicious; but it also should be nutritious if you want to live long in the land, and not be taking a bucketful of pills every day to lower your cholesterol, blood pressure and sugar.

 How much you eat is certainly a factor, but far more important is the quality of the foods.
 Don't avoid fats, they are essential for your brain and nerve conduction, but do try to stick to the healthy ones.

 That means the olive and avocado, and butter in moderation.
-Personally I won't touch margarine, and I try to avoid the solvent extracted oils; use cold pressed if you can find it.
+Personally I won't touch margarine, and I try to avoid the solvent extracted oils; use cold-pressed if you can find it.

 Green chilis and chickpeas make a wonderful sauce; enjoy it on mashed potato, or as a side dish with a salad.